-Picture that: You have two options to buy your favorite stuff from.
-One store is the customer's all-time favorite, with many reviews and user testimonials listed on their website.
+One store is the customer's all-time favorite.
+It features many written reviews and customer testimonials listed on its eCommerce store.
 The other store contains no reviews and ratings at all.

-If you chose the first option, you're not alone!
+If you choose the first option, you're not alone!

-The science of psychology forms the foundation of digital marketing.
+And it also forms the foundation of eCommerce marketing.

-In this article, we're going to explain 18 proven ways to use social proof to boost your online store conversions.
+In this article, we're going to go over 18 proven ways to use social proof to boost your online store conversions.

 What Is A Social Proof?

-The term 'social proof' first appeared in a book called 'Influence: The Psychology of Persuasion' back in 1984.
-This book was written by Robert Cialdini.
-According to him, we determine what is correct by analyzing the reviews and opinions of other people.
+The term "social proof" first appeared in "Influence: The Psychology of Persuasion" by Robert Cialdini.
+It says that we determine the correct behavior by analyzing other people.

-Social proof is a type of conformity that helps an individual make a decision based on other people's opinions and reviews.
+Social proof is a type of conformity that helps someone decide based on other people's opinions and reviews.

-The trend of online shopping has also changed dramatically in recent years.
-Customers no longer visit an online store and buy things.
-They check out different websites, compare prices, go through reviews, and then consider a purchase.
+Online customers no longer visit just one online store and buy things.
+They don't just check out different websites and compare prices.
+They also go through reviews and then consider a purchase.

 Types Of Social Proofs

-While any feedback you receive for your product and services acts as social proofs, it is not limited to this.
+While any feedback you receive for your product and services acts as social proof, it is not limited to this.

-Now that you know what social proof marketing is and why you should integrate it into your digital marketing framework, it's time to explore 18 unique and proven ways to use social proof to increase your online conversions.
+There are many different ways you can go with social proof.
+Now that you know what social proof is and why you should use it when building trust with prospective customers... it's time to explore 18 unique and proven ways to use social proof to increase your online conversions.

 18 Proven Ways To Use Social Proof To Boost Your Online Store Conversions